lykjohn/Quantitative-Risk-Dashboard/README.md

               <br/>
               <img src="images/EVA-Univariate Tails-Hist & QQ.png" alt='EVA-Univariate Tails-Hist & QQ'>
               <br/>
               The risk table displays the relative VaR and relative Expected Shortfall predicted by the selected models.
 To see these results, please hit the [Run Risk Table] button.
 Users can reference their risk based on the best-fitted model determined above.
-For instance, the DExp or GED models both predicts that an investment in AAPL's stock has a 5% probability of losing at least 3% and on average losing 5%.
+For instance, the GED model predicts that an investment in AAPL's stock has a 5% probability of losing at least 3% and on average losing 5.44%.
               <img src="images/EVA-Univariate Tails-Risk Table.png" alt='EVA-Univariate Tails-Hist & QQ'>
         </details>
      </il>